Is Misophonia Treatment Available?

 Another SCIENCE article relates Misophonia to irregular patterns in the brain within the auditory processing areas.
 These areas are in charge of processing sound information.
 Since Misophonia has been identified as an irregular brain pattern, it can be regulated through Neurofeedback.

-At Leigh Brain & Spine, Dr. Trish Leigh has had great success helping children and adults with Misophonia reduce and completely get rid of their noise sensitivities.
+At Leigh Brain & Spine, Drs.
+Trish & Cosmas Leigh have had great success helping children and adults with Misophonia reduce and completely get rid of their noise sensitivities.

 Checkout our Success Stories here.